-You can find the original Mary Berry recipe on the BBC here, but for yeast-free the dressing is always a problem.
-With no fish sauce and no sugar at your disposal I went for a classic sprinkling of sesame seeds and slosh of sesame oil and squeeze of lime (failing to include said lime in the photo!).
+You can find the original Mary Berry recipe on the BBC here.
+Instead of Mary’s dressing I went for a classic sprinkling of sesame seeds and slosh of sesame oil and squeeze of lime (failing to include said lime in the photo!).

 I really want to do more experimenting with Asian style dressings without soy or fish sauce.
 Similar to what I was trying to achieve with my Asian fish soup.
 What have you found that works?